|

 music, and to modern cousins of those

-a caller, who then calls the moves during the
+taught by a caller, who then calls the moves

-soles are a good choice for footwear, but others
+smooth rubber soles are a good choice for

-wear a variety of shoes or just bare feet.
+footwear, but others wear a variety of shoes or

 question "Can you Contra Dance to almost any kind